kiwi0fruit/misc/src/socionics-jat/README.md

 ***Explicit notation*** for Socionics types are **INTJ-Ti'-dom** and **INTP-Ni'-dom**. **J**/**P** in socionics mean the same as in MBTI and Big Five (high/low conscientiousness).
 Same is for E/I, N/S, T/F. And **dom** is a dominant function as Jung meant it.
 The rule is simple: judging type has a judging dominant function (perceiving type -> perceiving dominant function).
 Introverted type has an introverted dominant function (extraverted type -> extraverted dominant function).
 And this notation explicitly reminds about it.

 ## 6. Quadras and functions.
 Why quadras grouped this way?
+Pacific vs. resolute types

 Socionics **quadras** split 16 types to 4 groups.
 Each group has **EP** type with a dominant extraverted perceiving function, **IJ** type with a dominant introverted judging function, **EJ** type with a dominant extraverted judging function and **IP** type with a dominant introverted perceiving function.